Xilinx/vck190-base-trd/docs/source/arch/arch-xvdpu.rst

  #.
 Resize
  #.
 Each output pad has independent resolution and color space conversion capability

-**ivas_xfilter** is a generic VVAS infrastructure plugin that interact with the acceleration kernel through a set of APIs exposed by an acceleration software library corresponding to that kernel.
+**vvas_xfilter** is a generic VVAS infrastructure plugin that interact with the acceleration kernel through a set of APIs exposed by an acceleration software library corresponding to that kernel.
-An accelerator element has one source and one sink pad; ivas_xfilter can consume one temporal input frame from its source pad, data transform and produce one output frame on its sink pad. ivas_xfilter plug-in wraps the acceleration software library and prepares the acceleration software library handle (IVASKernel) to be passed to the core APIs as shown in the figure.
+An accelerator element has one source and one sink pad; vvas_xfilter can consume one temporal input frame from its source pad, data transform and produce one output frame on its sink pad. vvas_xfilter plug-in wraps the acceleration software library and prepares the acceleration software library handle (vvasKernel) to be passed to the core APIs as shown in the figure.

-The ivas_xfilter plug-in provide many input properties to config the kerenl.
+The vvas_xfilter plug-in provide many input properties to config the kerenl.
 Below are significant

 - kernels-config (mandatory) : Is a path to configuration file in JSON format and contains information required by the kernel, such as path to xclbin, acceleration software library and many more.